-Background: After identifying a suitable chemical starting point for a target that compound will serve as reference for the synthesis of structurally similar analogues.
+Background: Information and models of the reaction steps in enzymatic reactions have proven to enable a rational approach in drug design by designing inhibitors that mimic key transitions states and high energy intermediates in the reaction.
+Using computational chemistry high quality model structures in the reaction steps can be identified and used for virtual screening aimed to identify new chemical starting points for enzyme inhibitors.
+When such a suitable chemical starting point is found that compound will serve as reference for the synthesis of structurally similar analogues to improve the properties of the compound.
 In this stage of the drug discovery process efficient carbon-carbon bond forming reactions are invaluable for both building the core structure and decorating the scaffold with efficient protein-interacting structural moieties.
 Palladium-catalyzed reactions are often employed and insights of the reaction mechanism of these reactions are important for development of efficient and useful reaction protocols.
 Key elements to that decide the efficiency and outcome of the reactions are the palladium ligand and solvent used, both of which effects are suitable to investigate by density functional theory calculations.
 The increased mechanistic understanding provides a foundation for the development of improved reaction protocols.

-Aim: To investigate Pd-catalyzed reaction mechanisms by means of density functional theory calculations.
+Aim: To investigate transition metal-catalyzed reaction mechanisms by means of density functional theory calculations for use in drug design and development and improvement of reaction protocols.

-Method: We are currently focusing our investigations on Pd(II)-catalyzed reactions and we utilize DFT to calculate the potential energy surface of the reactions.
-By comparing the energy requirement of competing reaction pathways and effects from employed Pd ligands and solvents valuable information on the reaction system is obtained.
+Method: We are currently focusing our efforts on both enzyme- and Pd(II)-catalyzed reactions to investigate their potential energy surface.
+In enzyme-catalyzed reaction investigations we identify relevant transition states and high energy intermediates and develop methods that can be used for screening and design of new enzyme inhibitors.
+In investigations of Pd(II)-catalyzed reactions we compare the energy requirement of competing reaction pathways and effects from employed Pd ligands and solvents to obtain valuable information on the reaction system that is used to develop improved reaction protocols.

-- C. Sköld, J. Kleimark, A. Trejos, L. R. Odell, S. O. Nilsson Lill, P-.O.
-Norrby, M. Larhed: Transmetallation Versus β-Hydride Elimination: The Role of 1,4-Benzoquinone in Chelation-Controlled Arylation Reactions with Arylboronic Acids.
-Chem.
-Eur.
-J. 18, 2012, 4714-4722 - J. Wannberg, C. Wallinder, M. Ünlüsoy, C. Sköld, M. Larhed One-pot, two-step, microwave-assisted palladium-catalyzed conversion of aryl alcohols to aryl fluorides via aryl nonaflates.
+- J. Wannberg, C. Wallinder, M. Ünlüsoy, C. Sköld, M. Larhed One-pot, two-step, microwave-assisted palladium-catalyzed conversion of aryl alcohols to aryl fluorides via aryl nonaflates.
 J. Org.
 Chem.
 78, 2013, 4184-4189 - F. Svensson, R. S. Mane, J. Sävmarker, M. Larhed, C. Sköld Theoretical and experimental investigation of palladium(II)-catalyzed decarboxylative addition of arenecarboxylic acid to nitrile.
-Organometallics 32, 2013, 490-497 - 4.
-J. Rydfjord, F. Svensson, A. Trejos, P. J. R. Sjöberg, C. Sköld, J. Sävmarker, L. R. Odell, M. Larhed Decarboxylative palladium(II)-catalyzed synthesis of aryl amines from aryl carboxylic acids: development and mechanistic investigation Chem.
+Organometallics 32, 2013, 490-497 - J. Rydfjord, F. Svensson, A. Trejos, P. J. R. Sjöberg, C. Sköld, J. Sävmarker, L. R. Odell, M. Larhed Decarboxylative palladium(II)-catalyzed synthesis of aryl amines from aryl carboxylic acids: development and mechanistic investigation Chem.
 Eur.
 J. 19, 2013, 13803-13810

-B. Skillinghaug, C. Sköld, J. Rydfjord, F. Svensson, M. Behrends, J. Sävmarker, P. J. R. Sjöberg, M. Larhed.
+- B. Skillinghaug, C. Sköld, J. Rydfjord, F. Svensson, M. Behrends, J. Sävmarker, P. J. R. Sjöberg, M. Larhed.
 Palladium(II)-Catalyzed Desulfitative Synthesis of Aryl Ketones from Sodium Arylsulfinates and Nitriles: Scope, Limitations, and Mechanistic Studies.
 J. Org.
 Chem.
-79, 2014, 12018-12032
+79, 2014, 12018-12032 - Belfrage, A., Gising, J., Svensson, F., Åkerblom, E., Sköld, C., Sandström, A. Efficient and Selective Palladium-Catalysed C-3 Urea Couplings to 3,5-Dichloro-2(1H)-pyrazinones.
+Eur.
+J. Org.
+Chem., 2015, 978-986 - Svensson, F., Engen, K., Lundbäck, T., Larhed, M., Sköld, C. Virtual Screening for Transition State Analogue Inhibitors of IRAP Based on Quantum Mechanically Derived Reaction Coordinates.
+J. Chem.
+Inf.
+Model.
+55, 2015, 1984-1993

-Anti-tuberculosis drug discovery
+Antibacterial drug discovery